nextcloud/documentation/admin_manual/configuration_server/server_tuning.rst

 Reducing system load
 --------------------

 High system load will slow down Nextcloud and might also lead to other unwanted side effects.
-To reduce load you should first identify the source.
-Tools such as htop, iotop or [glances](https://nicolargo.github.io/glances/) will help to identify the process or the drive that slows down your system.
+To reduce load you should first identify the source of the problem.
+Tools such as htop, iotop or `glances <https://nicolargo.github.io/glances/>`_ will help to identify the process or the drive that slows down your system.
 First you should make sure that you installed/assigned enough RAM.
 Swap usage should be prevented by all means.
 If you run your database inside a VM, you should not store it inside a VM image file.
-Better put it on a dedicated block device to reduce abstraction layers.
+Better put it on a dedicated block device to reduce latency due to multiple abstraction layers.

 .. _caching: